 Great Dasher and food tracking

 Again I think DoorDash beats the competition here.
-Some of the competitor apps in SLC can vary in how accurate they report information on the order status back to you.
+Some of the competitor apps can vary in how accurate they report information on the order status back to you.
 One service I’ve used didn’t even tell me the restaurant had started cooking the order, and ring ring, the door bell goes and here’s the food.
 With DoorDash, the app updates you at all stages.
 It shows you when the order is placed, when the driver is on their way TO the restaurant and FROM the restaurant to you.

 During this you get to track the Dasher within the app much like you would an Uber driver.
 It’s really convenient and lets you plan for the arrival of your food (e.g. put pants on).